nat-ho/ip/docs/README.md

     * Navigate to the directory where the Duke application is located
     * Run the command ```java -jar Duke.jar```

-6. Duke will startup, and you should see the following welcome text
+6. Duke will startup, and you should see the following welcome text:

     ```
     _________________________________________________________________________
       _  _     ___    _____   _____    ___